dipakborkhatariya24/Youtube-Video-Downloader/README.md

 ## Description

-YouTube Video Downloader is a Java-based desktop application built with Swing that allows users to download videos and audio from YouTube using the yt-dlp library.
-It provides a simple and easy-to-use interface for downloading individual videos or entire playlists, with options for video quality, subtitles, and audio formats.
+YouTube Video Downloader is a Java-based desktop application that allows users to easily download YouTube videos and audio.
+Built with Swing and using the yt-dlp library, it provides a user-friendly interface for downloading individual videos, playlists, or extracting audio in MP3 format.
+Features include customizable video resolution, audio quality options, subtitle downloads, and flexible output directories.
+This tool is designed for quick, efficient content downloading from YouTube.

 ## Features